ShreyaSreeram/goobusters/README.md

 The system addresses these by:
 - Testing multiple sampling rates (1:5, 1:15, 1:20, 1:30, 1:50 frame sampling)
-- Using bidirectional optical flow propagation across video sequences
+- Using bidirectional optical flow propagation across video sequences (as described in MultiFrameTracker)
 - Evaluating performance with IoU and Dice coefficients
 - Investigating adaptive parameter learning for compensation